juniorsundarCasual/TGT/vault/volume-3.chapter-188.md

 id: ay6g0r4xotmgc9cjrbp48za
 title: Chapter 188 - Combat Training
 desc: ''
-updated: 1653418776222
+updated: 1655442592536
 created: 1653214049694
 ---

 Breakfast was silent as the group was incomplete.
 Grace hadn't awoken yet, Guy figured that she was probably exhausted after unveiling her darkest secrets.
-Revisiting trauma was never pleasant, and often times physically draining.
+Revisiting trauma was never pleasant, and oftentimes physically draining.

 A dismal ambience lingered around the dining table, even the usually upbeat Dora kept mum the entire time.
 She didn't even pester Kano to elaborate on his trip to the city.
-Markus ate his food mechanically, same as with Marie.
-Jean wore an impassive expression, yet her body language screamed of discomfort.
-She could read the room, but had no idea why such a dreary atmosphere pervaded the room.
+Markus ate his food mechanically, the same as Marie.
+Jean wore her usual impassive expression, yet her body language screamed discomfort.
+She could read the room and had no idea why such a dreary atmosphere pervaded it.

 Guy finished his food and placed his wooden spoon into his bowl.